 Potential schematic and/or team fits

 In the first round, the Tennessee Titans stand out as perhaps the best match for Ojulari, both from a need and a scheme perspective.
-That said, teams like the Ravens, Cardinals, Buccaneers, Browns, and Jets might deprive the Titans of that opportunity.
+Other potential fits include teams like the Giants, Ravens, Dolphins, Cardinals, Buccaneers, Browns, and Jets.

 If Ojulari somehow makes it to Round 2, the Jaguars, Jets, and Falcons are all in prime position to add him.
 But at this point, his chances of going on Day 1 are trending up.
 Even before the Peach Bowl, there were talks of Ojulari going that high.
-As long as he tests as expected at the Combine, his performance against Cincinnati might end up sealing the deal.
+Now that he’s tested with solid athletic numbers — among them a 4.63 40-yard dash and a 127-inch broad jump — his range should be fairly set.